-Packed with opportunities for adventures, Snæfellsnes Peninsula tours promise memories that will last a lifetime.
+Packed with opportunities for adventures, our Snæfellsnes Peninsula tours promise memories that will last a lifetime.
 Named Europe’s best winter destination by Luxury Travel Guide, Snaefellsnes is anything but ordinary.
 Our experienced guides help you discover all that Snaefellsnes has to offer.

 Also known as “Iceland in Miniature,” Snæfellsnes gathers the best of Iceland in one place: glaciers, volcanoes, lava tubes, waterfalls, and beaches.
-Snæfellsnes Peninsula is also home to rustic fishing villages, the perfect places to unplug from modern life.
+The Snæfellsnes Peninsula is also home to rustic fishing villages, the perfect places to unplug from modern life.

 What makes Snæfellsnes really stand out is the celebrated Snæfellsjökull Glacier, immortalized in Jules Verne’s Journey to the Center of the Earth.